-- Section 1.
-Obligations to the City.
-The City, if deemed necessary by the City Manager, may deduct from the employee's pay, amounts equal to obligations incurred through cash advances and damage to City property entrusted in the care of the employee if said damage results from proven negligence on the part of the employee. - Section 2.
-Health and Life Insurance Benefits.
-The City will make deductions of those amounts authorized by the employee equal to the employee's share of the health and life insurance benefits as identified in Article 26.
+- A. Obligations to the City.
+The City, if deemed necessary by the City Manager, may deduct from the employee's pay, amounts equal to obligations incurred through cash advances and damage to City property entrusted in the care of the employee if said damage results from proven negligence on the part of the employee. - B. Health and Life Insurance Benefits.
+The City will make deductions of those amounts authorized by the employee equal to the employee's share of the health and life insurance benefits as identified in Article 30. - a.

-- a.
 Suspensions.
-The City will make deductions from the employee's salary for health insurance benefits on a prorated basis, with a minimum of one day, beginning with day six that the employee is suspended without pay.
+The City will make deductions from the employee's salary for health insurance benefits on a prorated basis, with a minimum of one day, beginning with day sixthat the employee is suspended without pay.
 Partial days will count as full days for health insurance deduction purposes.
 The employee will not lose holiday pay.
 There will be no loss of vacation leave and sick leave accruals for suspensions less than two weeks. - b.
 Family and Medical Leave.
 The City will make deductions from the employee's salary for health insurance benefits on a prorated basis, with a minimum of one day, beginning with the first day of week thirteen of the leave.
 Partial days will count as full days for health insurance deduction purposes.
 The employee will not accrue vacation leave or sick leave for the full pay period beginning with the first day of their leave of absence without pay. - c.
 Personal Leave.
 The City will make deductions from the employee's salary for health insurance benefits on a prorated basis, with a minimum of one day, beginning with the first day of their leave of absence without pay.
 Partial days will count as full days for health insurance deduction purposes.
 This includes vacation leave without pay and any time without pay in which the employee reports late to work.
-The employee will not accrue vacation leave or sick leave for the full pay period in which the absence occurs. - Section 3.
-Income Taxes.
-The City shall make deductions from the salary in the amount required by Federal and State law for income tax purposes and to make payment thereof as required. - Section 4.
-Public Employees' Retirement System.
-The City shall deduct from the employee's salary the amount required to contribute to the Public Employees' Retirement System. - Section 5.
-Credit Union Deductions.
-The City shall deduct from the employee's salary authorized deductions to the Credit Union and pay such amounts to the Credit Union. - Section 6.
-Charitable Deductions.
-The City shall deduct charitable contributions periodically when authorized by employees and the City Manager. - Section 7.
-Dues Deductions.
+The employee will not accrue vacation leave or sick leave for the full pay period in which the absence occurs.

+- C. Income Taxes.
+The City shall make deductions from the salary in the amount required by Federal and State law for income tax purposes and to make payment thereof as required. - D. Public Employees' Retirement System.
+The City shall deduct from the employee's salary the amount required to contribute to the Public Employees' Retirement System. - E. Credit Union Deductions.
+The City shall deduct from the employee's salary authorized deductions to the Credit Union and pay such amounts to the Credit Union. - F. Charitable Deductions.
+The City shall deduct charitable contributions periodically when authorized by employees and the City Manager. - G. Dues Deductions.
 The City shall deduct dues and assessments and other monies, provided there is no more than one deduction per pay period, from the pay of represented employees.
-The total amount of all such deductions shall be remitted by the City to the recognized employee organization. - Section 8.
-Union Sponsored Short Term Disability.
+The total amount of all such deductions shall be remitted by the City to the recognized employee organization. - H. Short Term Disability.
+The City shall deduct from the employee's salary authorized deductions for short term disability insurance premiums from the pay of those employees who elect to participate. - I. IRS Section 125 Plan.
+The City has established and administers an IRS Section 125 Plan, in which employees may contribute their income towards medical and dependent care expenses on a pre-tax basis.
 The City shall deduct from the employee's salary authorized deductions from the pay of those represented employees who individually request in writing that such deductions be made.
-The total amount of all such deductions shall be remitted by the City to the Union to provide a Short Term Disability policy for employees who elect to authorize such deductions.
-The Union will provide the City an annual audit of the deductions and payments to the provider.
-Any over payment will be returned directly to the affected employee.
-By January 31 of each year, the City will provide the Union with the gross income as reflected on the W-2 Form of each participant enrolled in the short term disability insurance program.

-Section 9.
-IRS Section 125 Plan.
-As soon as practical, the City will establish and administer an IRS Section 125 Plan, in which employees may contribute their income towards medical and dependent care expenses on a pre-tax basis.
-The City shall deduct from the employee's salary authorized deductions from the pay of those represented employees who individually request in writing that such deductions be made.
-If fewer than twenty (20) employees enroll in the plan, the cost to administer the plan will be paid by the employees enrolled in the plan.
+If fewer than twenty employees enroll in the plan, the cost to administer the plan will be paid by the employees enrolled in the plan.